1937 Chapel Hill race riot: Background

 In 1930, on the backdrop of the Great Depression, Durham Hosiery Mill #4, one of the main mills in Carrboro, closed.
 Two other Carrboro mill closings in 1935 and 1937 left hundreds of workers unemployed.

 The University of North Carolina, which controlled the local water, electric, and telephone systems at the time, excluded the black community from its services.

 The campus and surrounding white neighborhoods had electricity, but the Black community was deliberately left in the dark.
 The unpaved, unlit streets were rough roads that turned into a muddy mess when it rained.

-While clean drinking water was provided to the white community, blacks drank from 22 "open, polluted wells", resulting in the spread of disease within the black community.
+While clean drinking water was provided to the white community, Black community members drank from 22 "open, polluted wells", resulting in the spread of disease within the black community.

 Racial tensions had recently been stoked by "flagrant" interracial sexual relations between white men and black women, which had been happening for over a year.
 Black men were forbidden from having relationships with white women, and the double standard became a source of tension.

 Jim Crow hiring practices were also a cause of unrest for the black community:

 Indeed, economic and social policies laid out by factory owners and politicians bore a direct responsibility for maintaining an atmosphere of racial tension.
 Carrboro’s sawmills and textile factories operated under a rigorously enforced system of white preference in all non-custodial employment, and caste rules in Chapel Hill restricted black men to low-wage menial labor, with laundry and domestic work for black women.